 After a night back on the cruise ship which included a formal evening and a 5 course meal (!)
 I again woke up to my friend on the loud speaker announcing to the world we’d arrived in Amsterdam.I spent hours walking the canals, avoiding cyclists and seeing the famed floating flower markets, I AMSTERDAM sign, museums, iconic buildings and monuments and fresh produce markets.

-I got myself completely lost and up the wrong end of the map so experience the Amsterdam metro back to Central Station.
+I got myself completely lost and up the wrong end of the map so experienced the Amsterdam metro back to Central Station.

 The cruise ended back in London on Sunday morning in the rain.
-Summer is over, there is no denying it.
+Summer in London is over come September, there is no denying it.